tw3/event-crud-cms/backend/README.md

  4. Install [Postgres](https://www.postgresql.org/download/)

- This application expects to connect to a Postgres with this info:
+ This application expects to connect to the Postgres database with this info:

   - Username: `postgres`
   - Password: `password`